10 Best Cities & Towns Near Berlin Not to Miss

 Quedlinburg, a cute German town, traces its roots back over a thousand years.

-Top attractions in Quedinburg:
+Top attractions in Quedlinburg:

 • Quedlinburg Abbey: a historic complex with a Romanesque church, where the first German king is buried